WebAssembly/component-model/design/mvp/Explainer.md

 being asynchronously passed can be thought of as [unit] values.
-In such cases, there is no representation of the value in Core WebAssembly (pointers into linear memory are ignored) however the *timing* of completed reads and writes is observable and meaningful.
+In such cases, there is no representation of the value in Core WebAssembly (pointers into linear memory are ignored) however the *timing* of completed reads and writes and the number of elements they contain are observable and meaningful.
 Thus, empty futures and streams can be useful for timing-related APIs.

 Currently, validation rejects `(stream T)` and `(future T)` when `T`